 Ensuring a "coherent design" is a primary consideration when compiling a map symbol set.
 Despite this, there are limited reported symbology design projects that leverage the card sorting method; a goal of the research reported here is to address this gap.
 One related set of studies examining the shape characteristics of star plot glyphs, a form of multivariate point symbol, is offered by Klippel et al. (2009a, 2009b).
-The goal of this work is to understand the perceptual and cognitive design considerations for all star plots rather than to design a map symbol set.
-Beyond symbology design, there are few reported interactive mapping and geovisualization software projects that use card sorting as a software usability technique, although several researchers have noted this potential of the card sorting method (e.g., Robinson et al., 2005).
-A key exception is the work of Lloyd et al. (2008), who use card sorting to sort extant geovisualization techniques according to user tasks in the domain of crime mapping and analysis.
+The goal of this work is to understand perceptual and cognitive design considerations of point symbols.
+Results show that assigning variables to rays of a star plot glyph differently, which influences its shape, has an influence on the classification behavior of participants.
+Although knowledge of this shape effect can be leveraged during symbol design, the research by Klippel and colleagues did not address the actual design of a map symbol set.
+As with symbol design, there are few reported interactive mapping and geovisualization software projects that use card sorting as a software usability technique, although several researchers have noted this potential of the card sorting method (e.g., Robinson et al., 2005).
+A key exception is the work of Lloyd et al. (2008), who use card sorting to sort available geovisualization techniques according to user tasks in the domain of crime mapping and analysis.

 In the wider field of GIScience, there are two research thrusts in which card sorting is relevant: the cognitive grounding of qualitative spatial information theories and geographic ontologies.
 Researchers in Cognitive GIScience have developed qualitative formalisms that are used to abstract geographic detail and to create qualitatively equivalent classes to support efficient reasoning with spatial information.
 The cognitive adequacy of the proposed formalisms has to be evaluated before they are used to inform the design of spatial reasoning support systems.
-This evaluation commonly is achieved by using card sorting (a grouping paradigm) to assess whether both human conceptualizers and qualitative formalisms use the same abstraction principles.
+This evaluation commonly is achieved by using card sorting, often called a grouping paradigm, to assess whether both human conceptualizers and qualitative formalisms use the same abstraction principles (i.e., the same equivalent classes).
 Particular research attention has been devoted to topological calculi such as the region connection calculus (Randell et al., 1992) and the 4/9 intersection models (Egenhofer and Franzosa, 1991).
-Other early research focused on static spatial relations (Mark and Egenhofer, 1994, Knauff et al., 1997, Renz, 2002), while more recent research has addressed geographic movement patterns (Klippel, 2009, Klippel and Li, 2009).
+Early research focused on static spatial relations (Mark and Egenhofer, 1994, Knauff et al., 1997, Renz, 2002), while more recent research has addressed geographic movement patterns and events (Klippel, 2009, Klippel and Li, 2009).

-Ontologies assist in information sharing by aligning semantic similarities and differences across different knowledge domains (Gruber, 1993, Gruber, 1995); card sorting can be leveraged to establish the is-part-of relationship of ontologies.
-The use of ontologies for organizing geographic information is well established (see Schuurman, 2006, for an overview); examples applications of geographic ontologies include the integration of disparate geologic information (Brodaric et al., 2004) and land cover classification schemes of (Kavouras et al., 2005) as well as efforts to build a knowledge domain for geographic features (Dolbear and Hart, 2008, Ordnance Survey, 2010).
+The second, related research area in GIScience where card sorting has been used focuses on ontologies.
+Ontologies assist in information sharing by aligning semantic similarities and differences across different knowledge domains (Gruber, 1993, Gruber, 1995); card sorting can be applied to establish the is-part-of relationship of ontologies.
+The use of ontologies for organizing geographic information is well established (see Schuurman, 2006, for an overview); examples of geographic ontologies include the integration of disparate geologic information (Brodaric et al., 2004) and land cover classification schemes (Kavouras et al., 2005) as well as efforts to build a knowledge domain for geographic features (Dolbear and Hart, 2008, Ordnance Survey, 2010).
 Recent work has shown ontologies to be useful for compiling and aligning map symbols on various topographic map designs in the European Union (Hopfstock, 2007, Kent and Vujakovic, 2009).
-Therefore, card sorting may be particularly appropriate for developing geographic ontologies when sharing multiple symbols sets across different agencies (Brodaric et al., 2004).
-Such an application of card sorting allows for the integration and sharing of information across disparate systems and also minimizes the degree of designer subjectivity in ontological classifications and definitions, as with the testing of qualitative formalisms in Cognitive GIScience (Tomai and M.Kavouras, 2004).
+Therefore, card sorting may be particularly appropriate for developing geographic ontologies in order to share multiple symbol sets across different agencies (Brodaric et al., 2004).
+Such an application of card sorting allows for the integration and sharing of information across disparate systems and also minimizes the degree of designer subjectivity in ontological classifications and definitions, as with the testing of qualitative formalisms in Cognitive GIScience (Tomai and Kavouras, 2004).